nyyshaaa/phyllonix/README.md

 ## 🌱 Inspiration
 The project is inspired by two goals:
 1. **Real-world use case:** starting a small e-commerce platform in local area for healthy snacks,icecreams,arts stuff...
-2. **Engineering practice:** building a full end-to-end system with clean architecture, strong security, and performance optimizations, scalabale design.
-   A full end-to-end system with clean architecture, strong security, and performance optimizations, scalabale design an e-commerce system, focused on correctness under concurrency/retries, idempotent workflows, and clean state transitions.
+2. **Engineering practice:** A full end-to-end system with clean architecture, strong security, and performance optimizations, scalabale design an e-commerce system, focused on correctness under concurrency/retries, idempotent workflows, and clean state transitions.

    Total Work hours on project(including rechecks and renalyzations and notes etc.) september 1 -- December 21 ~~555 hours (~ 2 months at rate of 9 hours/day) would have done faster with higher focus .